• Skip to primary navigation

 For my green corn tamales recipe I use vegan cream cheese because of its rich taste.
 I also use vegetable shortening.

-I have seen recipes on the blogosphere using olive oil instead of vegetable shortening, but I learned from a long-time tamale maker that tamales don't fluff up the same way as when they are made with vegetable shortening.
+I have seen recipes on the blogosphere using olive oil instead of vegetable shortening, but I learned from a long-time tamale maker (my husband) that tamales don't fluff up the same way as when they are made with vegetable shortening.

 These Vegan Green Corn Tamales are not a quick weeknight meal.
 They take time.